isc-projects/stork/doc/troubleshooting.rst

 :Issue:       After starting the Stork Agent, it keeps printing the following messages: "loaded server cert:
               /var/lib/stork-agent/certs/cert.pem and key: /var/lib/stork-agent/certs/key.pem"
 :Description: The Stork Agent runs correctly, and its registration is successful.
-After the "started serving
-              Stork Agent" message, the agent prints the recurring message about loading server certs.
+              After the "started serving Stork Agent" message, the agent prints the recurring message about loading server certs.
               The network traffic analysis to the server reveals that it rejects all packets from the agent (TLS HELLO handshake failed).
 :Solution:    Re-register the agent to regenerate the certificates.
 You can use the ``stork-agent register`` command.
 :Explanation: The /var/lib/stork-agent/certs/ca.pem file is missing or corrupted.
-The re-registration
-              removes old files and creates the new ones.
+              The re-registration removes old files and creates new ones.

 --------------